TomiBelan/mute-on-focus-lost/README.md

   MOFL_Apps["C:\Program Files (x86)\Steam\steamapps\common\Some Example Game\somegame.exe"] := true
   ```

-- For debugging and troubleshooting, add these lines to enable more key shortcuts.
-These keys show internal details.
+- There are custom commands in the script's system tray menu to show internal debugging information.
+If you want, you can assign key shortcuts for those commands by adding these lines.

   ``` autohotkey
   #F3:: MOFL_Report()